JeffersonLab/JANA2/docs/tutorial.rst

 For our tutorial, we don’t need to do anything inside ``Init`` or ``ChangeRun``.
 Usually, these are useful for collecting statistics, or when the algorithm depends on calibration constants which we want to cache.
 We are free to access member variables without locking a mutex because a JFactory is assigned to at most one thread at a time.

 Although JFactories are relatively simple, there are several important details.
 First, because each instance is assigned at most one thread, it won’t see the entire event stream.
-Second, there will be at least as many instances of each JFactory in existence as threads, and possibly more depending on how JANA is configured, so ``Initialize`` and :py:func:`ChangeRun` should be fast.
+Second, there will be at least as many instances of each JFactory in existence as threads, and possibly more depending on how JANA is configured, so ``Initialize`` and ``ChangeRun`` should be fast.
 Thirdly, although it is tempting to use static variables to share state between different instances of the same JFactory, this practice is discouraged.
 That state should live in a JService instead.

-Next, we register our :py:func:`SimpleClusterFactory` with our JApplication.
-Because JANA will need arbitrarily many instances of these, we pass in a :py:func:`JFactoryGenerator` which knows how to create a :py:func:`SimpleClusterFactory`.
+Next, we register our ``SimpleClusterFactory`` with our JApplication.
+Because JANA will need arbitrarily many instances of these, we pass in a ``JFactoryGenerator`` which knows how to create a ``SimpleClusterFactory``.
 As long as our JFactory has a zero-argument constructor, this is easy:

 .. code-block:: console